JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 ### Data Structures
 For the study of data structures and algorithms a three-pronged approach is used.
 First, a short descriptive video is linked (usually YouTube).
 Second, a simple implementation is referenced which the reader can examine.
 Third and finally a short descriptive text is linked in which the topic is discussed.

-- [ ] Arrays: in Java understand the difference between a static array and a dynamic (of type) Array.
-Understand why the latter is slower.
+- [ ] Arrays: understand the (speed) difference between a static array and a dynamic (of type) Array.
 		- [ ] [Video](https://www.youtube.com/watch?v=eNPX2pTiaHI)
 	- Linked Lists
 		- [ ] [Video comparison of ArrayList and LinkedList](https://www.youtube.com/watch?v=WmvpGvQcVYs)